PHP 8.3: Key Changes Every Developer Should Know

 }

 This matters for business applications that accept user input through APIs.
 Validating JSON early and cheaply before attempting to decode it reduces the risk of processing malformed data and simplifies your error handling logic.
-When building web applications that handle external data sources, proper input validation forms part of a defence-in-depth approach to application security.
+When building web applications that handle external data sources, proper input validation forms part of a defence-in-depth approach.
+A well-designed API design guide for business web applications covers input validation as a foundational principle, not an afterthought.

 get_resource_id() Function

 Resources are PHP's oldest handle type — file handles, cURL handles, database connections, image contexts.
-They are opaque objects that you pass to functions, but there has never been a reliable way to compare two resources for identity or use them as array keys.
+They are opaque objects that you pass to functions, but there has never been a reliable way to compare two resources for identity or use them as array keys without workarounds.

 get_resource_id() extracts an integer identifier from a resource handle.
 This allows resources to be used as array keys, compared for equality, and stored in structures that require a scalar key: